A version of this article originally appeared on VICE UK.

-VICE: Okay, first off: could you explain to me the difference between state police, sheriffs, federal police, etc?
+VICE: OK, first off: Could you explain to me the difference between state police, sheriffs, federal police, etc?

 Right.
 It kind of sounds like everyone has a gun.
 Does this apply throughout, from chiefs to detectives to beat cops?